djimenezsanchez/NaroNet/README.md

 ```

 ## NaroNet
-NaroNet inputs graphs of patches (stored in 'DATASET_DATA_DIR/Patch_Contrastive_Learning/Image_Patch_Representation') and subject-level labels (stored in 'DATASET_DATA_DIR/Raw_Data/Experiment_Information/Image_Labels.xlsx') and outputs subject-level predictions from learned phenotypes, neighborhoods, and areas.
-To this end,
+NaroNet inputs graphs of patches (stored in 'DATASET_DATA_DIR/Patch_Contrastive_Learning/Image_Patch_Representation') and subject-level labels (stored in 'DATASET_DATA_DIR/Raw_Data/Experiment_Information/Image_Labels.xlsx') to output subject-level predictions from the abundance of learned phenotypes, neighborhoods, and areas.
+To this end, execute 'NaroNet.NaroNet.run_NaroNet' with the following parameters (most relevant parameters are shown, where additional ones are explained in DatasetParameters.py):

+* `args['experiment_Label']`: Subject-level column labels from Image_Labels.xlsx to specify how you want to differentiate subjects.
+You can provide more than one column label name to perform multilabel classification.
+Example: ['Type_1','Type_2']
+* `args['epochs']`: Number of epochs to train NaroNet.
+Default: 20 (epochs)
+* `args['weight_decay']`: Weight decay value.
+Default: 0.0001
+* `args['batch_size']`: Batch size.
+Default: 8 (subjects)
+* `args['lr']`: Learning rate.
+Default: 0.001
+* `args['folds']`: Number of folds to perform cross-validation.
+Default: 10 (folds)
+* `args['device']`: Specify whether to use cpu or gpu.
+Examples: 'cpu', 'cuda:0', 'cuda:1'
+* `args['clusters1']`: Number of phenotypes to be learned by NaroNet.
+Example: 10 (phenotypes)
+* `args['clusters2']`: Number of neighborhoods to be learned by NaroNet.
+Example: 11 (neighborhoods)
+* `args['clusters3']`: Number of areas to be learned by NaroNet.
+Example: 6 (areas)

+When executed, NaroNet selects the images included in the experiment and creates a graph of patches in the format .pt which is optimal for pytorch.

 ## BioInsights